OSOceanAcoustics/echopype/docs/source/contributing.rst

 The entire test suite can be a bit slow, taking up to 40 minutes or more.
 To mitigate this, the CI default is to run tests only for subpackages that were modified in the PR; this is done via ``.ci_helpers/run-test.py`` (see the `Running the tests`_ section).
-To force the CI to execute the entire test suite, include the string "[all tests ci]" in the title of your PR.
+To have the CI execute the entire test suite, add the string "[all tests ci]" to the PR title.
 Under special circumstances, when the submitted changes have a very limited scope (such as contributions to the documentation) or you know exactly what you're doing
 (you're a seasoned echopype contributor), the CI can be skipped.
-This is done by including the string "[skip ci]" in the title of your PR.
+This is done by adding the string "[skip ci]" to the PR title.

 Documentation development